 Because of relatively cool summers and low rates of air conditioning, the Pacific Northwest's peak demand has historically occurred in the winter, when more people are using heat.
 This is shifting due to higher summer temperatures causing increases in air conditioning use.
 The difference between winter and summer peak usage is expected to shrink over time unless there is substantial electrification of residential and commercial building space heating.
+Within the Snake River Basin, most climate change projections indicate greater warming than other regions in the Columbia River Basin, and on average summer flow volumes are expected to decrease.
+However, there is uncertainty within climate change projections on summer precipitation levels and extreme low flows are expected to have little change or small increases in severity.
+For the winter and spring, precipitation is expected to increase and result in higher fall and winter flows and earlier and higher spring flow peaks.
+Models suggest that as early as the 2030s, snowpack in the Snake River Basin is likely to decrease with streamflow timing changes appearing earlier here than other parts of the Columbia River Basin.
 The NWPCC projects under expected economic conditions without additional clean energy policy legislation that combined climate change impacts on loads and hydropower may lead to decreases in winter shortfalls, and increases in summer shortfalls as increases in peak loads for cooling coincide with decreases in hydropower generation due to lower river flows.
+99 Those models, and the Washington State utilities that also model the LSRDs in their long-term plans, include the contributions of the LSRD to help meet all seasonal needs.
+New analysis comparing the high electrification of transportation, buildings, and industry with the NWPCC's projections resulted in an additional annual energy demand increase of 28% by 2045 and an additional winter peak demand increase of 68% above the NWPCC's projections.
+The peak demand increase is high due to the electrification of space heating end uses, which requires replacing the significant quantities of energy provided by the natural gas system during extreme wintertime cold weather events with electricity.
+86

-60 Due to the LSRD annual generation cycle corresponding to river flows, it is unclear what role the LSRD will play in addressing these higher summer peaks.
-Climate change is expected to alter the traditional wind regime for the Pacific Northwest.
+Climate change is also expected to alter the traditional wind regime for the Pacific Northwest.
 The NWPCC found that southeast Washington and Montana are expected to have lower summer generation levels and higher winter generation levels, with the highest generation levels from November to January.
 The inverse is anticipated to happen in the Central Washington Gorge region, with increased summer generation and lower winter generation from its current consistent wind regime.
+117